dingherself/intro/handouts/_posts/2025-09-15-the-lover-of-wisdom-i.md

 ## Another illustrative example: Sappho of Lesbos

+- Entry in Witting & Zerg’s *Lesbian Peoples: Material for a Dictionary*.
+  - Both “sapphic” and “lesbian” allude to Sappho.

 - Not generally recognized as a lesbian until quite recently.
   - Patriarchy took my girl: Fr.
 31.
   - Too gay to function: Fr.
 94.
 - Not generally recognized as a philosopher.
-  - Sappho is clearly interested in a kind of wisdom, but:
+  - Sappho is clearly interested in wisdom, but:
-    - She reflects on love (a full-body experience vs. a mere feeling), desire, longing (“yearn”), memory, change, sorrow, family, [women’s] beauty …
+    - She reflects on love/*eros* (a full-body experience vs. a mere feeling), desire, longing (“yearn”), memory, change, sorrow, family, [women’s] beauty …
-    - She loves wisdom in a different way: A focus on the sensual, the affective, the bodily, the romantic, the erotic.
+    - She loves wisdom in an affective (cf. rational—but be careful about drawing a sharp line) way: A focus on the sensual, the bodily, the romantic, the erotic.
   - Does this still make her a philosopher?
 Who gets to decide this?
+What’s at stake?
 - “I say someone in another time will remember us” (fr.
 147).

 *In-class activity: Which of the fragments we read for today made you think the most?
 Tell me something about it!*